MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppWorkspace.md

 ```

 ## DESCRIPTION
-The **Get-AzureRemoteAppWorkspace** cmdlet retrieves information about an azure_2 RemoteApp workspace.
+The **Get-AzureRemoteAppWorkspace** cmdlet retrieves information about an Azure RemoteApp workspace.

 ## EXAMPLES